Iglesia ni Cristo: Architecture

-INC churches outside the Philippines which were acquired from different religions undergo intensive renovations to meet the standard of INC worship services.
+Although the church regards "decent" and "well-constructed" chapels and houses of worship as holy and the only fitting place to conduct worship services, INC churches outside the Philippines which were acquired from different religions were converted and underwent intensive renovations to meet the standard of INC worship services.

 Political influence in the Philippines

 The Iglesia ni Cristo is close to fundamentalist style and supports conservative politicians.
-It is known for its practice of bloc voting during elections.
+Since the days of Felix Manalo at the helm, the church is known for its practice of bloc voting during elections.
 During the 2016 presidential election, INC communities in Agusan del Sur, Nueva Ecija, Rizal, Dasmariñas, and Quezon City delivered 98% to 100% of the total votes to the endorsed candidates.
-The church supported the candidacies of Benigno "Noynoy" Aquino III, and Rodrigo Duterte during the 2010, and 2016 presidential elections respectively.
+The church supported the candidacy of Benigno "Noynoy" Aquino III during the 2010 presidential elections, and also voted for Rodrigo Duterte in the 2016 presidential elections.
+In the 2022 elections, Iglesia ni Cristo endorsed the candidacies of Ferdinand "Bongbong" Marcos Jr. and Sara Duterte for president and vice president respectively.
+In the 2025 senatorial elections, the church supported the senatorial candidacy of INC member Rodante Marcoleta.